Maulets (history): Clash amongst allies

 Basset, now in control of the Valencian country, had to organize armed resistance against Bourbonic attacks.
 He realized quickly that his peasant army of Maulets was no match for the professional Bourbonic army, let alone their French allies.

 Basset asked Charles III for military help.
-The help came, in the form of Earl of Peterborough and his English soldiers.
-Even though his arrival saved the delicate situation from enemies attacks, it also meant the creation of another political power led by count Cardona, with a military force independent from the Maulets and with no intention of allowing what they considered “plebeian excesses”.
+The help came, in the form of the Earl of Peterborough and his English soldiers.
+Even though his arrival saved the delicate situation from enemies' attacks, it also meant the creation of another political power led by Count Cardona, with a military force independent from the Maulets and with no intention of allowing what they considered "plebeian excesses".

-It all points to the fact that count Cardona and the English general had instructions, probably from the King, to end the “excesses” of Basset and the Maulets, in this way trying to gain back the support of the Nobles, most of them siding with the Bourbons.
+It all points to the fact that count Cardona and the English general had instructions, probably from the King, to end the "excesses" of Basset and the Maulets, in this way trying to gain back the support of the nobles, most of them siding with the Bourbons.

-Sure enough, Charles III, as an owner of royal lands and main lord of the Order of Montesa, had experienced a reduction in his income, by the Maulets refusal to pay.
+Sure enough, Charles III, as an owner of royal lands and main lord of the Order of Montesa, had experienced a reduction in his income, by the Maulets' refusal to pay.
 This money was absolutely necessary to keep the very expensive army together with which he hoped to win the war.
-In consequence, it was necessary to stop the Maulets and their chief, general Basset, but it was needed to do it wisely and with indulgence.
+In consequence, it was necessary to stop the Maulets and their chief, General Basset, but it was necessary to do it wisely and with indulgence.